mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Improved the Add Members to channel modal.
+ - Improved the Add Members modal user interface.
- - Added Formatting Shortcut Keys to Shortcut modal.
+ - Added formatting shortcut keys to the Shortcut modal.
- - Added localization to date picker used when searching for posts around a given date.
+ - Added localization to the date picker, for use when searching for posts around a given date.
- - The autocomplete popover is now positioned relative to the @, ~, or / trigger in the post draft.
+ - The autocomplete popover is now positioned relative to the ``@``, ``~``, or ``/`` trigger in the post draft.

 #### Notifications
  - Posts from OAuth 2.0 bots no longer trigger mentions for the user.